Wood Badge: On completion

-1st Gilwell Scout Group neckerchief
+1st Gilwell Scout Group

-The neckerchief is a universal symbol of Scouting and its Maclaren tartan represents Wood Badge's ties to Gilwell Park.
-The neckerchief, called a "necker" in British and some Commonwealth Scouting associations, is a standard triangular scarf made of cotton or wool twill with a taupe face and red back; a patch of Clan MacLaren tartan is affixed near the point.
-The pattern was adopted in honor of a British Scout commissioner who, as a descendant of the Scottish MacLaren clan, donated money for the Gilwell Park property on which the first Wood Badge program was held.
+The 1st Gilwell Scout Group is a notional Scout Group composed of Wood Badge recipients.
+A meeting of the Group is held annually, during the first weekend in September at Gilwell Park for the Gilwell Reunion.
+Gilwell Reunions are also held in other places, often on that same weekend.

-Originally, the neckerchief was made entirely of triangular pieces of the tartan, but its expense forced the adoption of the current design.
-The neckerchief is often worn with the Gilwell woggle.
+Training camp symbols

 Axe and Log

 The axe and log logo was conceived by the first Camp Chief, Francis Gidney, in the early 1920s to distinguish Gilwell Park from the Scout Headquarters.
 Gidney wanted to associate Gilwell Park with the outdoors and Scoutcraft rather than the business or administrative Headquarters offices.
 Scouters present at the original Wood Badge courses regularly saw axe blades masked for safety by being buried in a log.
 Seeing this, Gidney chose the axe and log as the totem of Gilwell Park.

 Other symbols

 The kudu horn is another Wood Badge symbol.
 Baden-Powell first encountered the kudu horn at the Battle of Shangani, where he discovered how the Matabele warriors used it to quickly spread a signal of alarm.
 He used the horn at the first Scout encampment at Brownsea Island in 1907.
-It is used from the early Wood Badge courses to signal the beginning of the course or an activity, and to inspire Scouters to always do better.
+It is used from the early Wood Badge courses to signal the beginning of the course or an activity and to inspire Scouters to always do better.

-The grass fields at the back of the White House at Gilwell Park are known as the Training Ground and The Orchard, and are where Wood Badge training was held from the early years onward.
+The grass fields at the back of the White House at Gilwell Park are known as the Training Ground and The Orchard and are where Wood Badge training was held from the early years onward.
 A large oak, known as the Gilwell Oak, separates the two fields.
 The Gilwell Oak symbol is associated with Wood Badge, although the beads for the Wood Badge have never been made of this oak.

 Wolf Cub leaders briefly followed a separate training system beginning in 1922, in which they were awarded the Akela Badge on completion.
 The badge was a single fang on a leather thong.
 Wolf Cub Leader Trainers wore two fangs.
-The Akela Badge was discontinued in 1925, and all leaders were awarded the Wood Badge on completion of their training.
+The Akela Badge was discontinued in 1925 and all leaders were awarded the Wood Badge on completion of their training.
 Very few of the fangs issued as Akela Badges can now be found.